Starfoil/encrypto-gray/README.md

 To decrypt the files, simply run <b>decrypto.py</b> and all .encrypted files will be decrypted using the given rsa-decryption key.

-<i> The files CANNOT be decrypted otherwise without the proper decryption key </i>
+<i> The files CANNOT be decrypted otherwise without the proper decryption key.
+Yea, don't lose the key. </i>

 ## Notes
 The script takes a fair amount of time to run and is recommended to not encrypt any files that are larger than 100KB.